 We also invite some of the most prominent and exciting scholars in ethnicity to be our keynote speaker on the first day of the conference.
 Past speakers have included: 2011 – Mary Waters (Harvard University), 2012 – Richard Alba (City University of New York) , 2013 – Jennifer Lee (University of California, Irvine), and 2014 – Barrington Walker (Queen’s University).

-Call for Papers: 8th Annual Ethnic and Pluralism Graduate Research Conference (NEW!)
+Call for Papers: 8th Annual Ethnic and Pluralism Graduate Research Conference (Now Closed – thank you for your submissions)

 We are now accepting proposals for our next conference, which will be held on January 29-30, 2015 in Room 108N, Munk School of Global Affairs (1 Devonshire Place, University of Toronto).